 Case Study

-In FY23, we launched a more holistic listening strategy which will allow us to measure engagement and our people’s experience throughout the employee lifecycle using the Qualtrics platform (replacing Teamgage).
-The new tool enables benchmarking engagement externally against global, country and industry norms; and will be undertaken every 6 months.
-The engagement survey is an important opportunity for people to provide honest feedback to our leaders on how Evolution performs across a range of key metrics including overall employee
+During FY24, our Your Voice survey allowed us to measure engagement and our people’s experience throughout the employee life cycle using the Qualtrics platform.
+The tool enables us to externally benchmark engagement, inclusion and retention against Qualtrics global, country and industry norms.
+The biannual survey is an important opportunity for people to provide honest feedback to our leaders on how Evolution performs across a range of key metrics including overall experience, employee engagement, intent to stay, manager effectiveness and inclusion.
+The insights into our culture support us to proactively manage our people and their concerns across the organisation.

 Our People